 As a visual artist with an academic background in anthropology and video, I view artists as cultural producers.
-In my work, I attempt to combine these practices into a specific investigation that cultivates not only personal identity, but also cultural meaning.
-Currently, I am working on various narratives that explore my own traditions and history through a visual format.
-This process has led me to rely on photographs, stories, family recipes, horticulture, and the tradition of crafting as something concrete in order to construct my autobiography.
-I consider this examination to be a rite of passage into a globalized society while I simultaneously find my niche.
+In my work, I attempt to combine these practices into a specific investigation that cultivates not only personal identity but also cultural meaning.
+Currently, I am working on narratives that explore my own practices and history in a visual format.
+To construct an autobiography, I rely on photographs, stories, family recipes, horticulture, and the tradition of crafting.
+I consider this examination a rite of passage into a globalized society in which I simultaneously find my niche.
 Recently, many of my pieces have been still lifes.
-These arrangements have been composed from various household items, such as my clothes, quilts, scarves, blankets, houseplants, drawings, paintings, books, records, and vessels.
-These objects exist as a part of my domestic environment, and I have put them in my paintings to understand the domestic sphere as emblematic of both personal and collective experience.
+I compose arrangements from household items such as my clothes, quilts, scarves, blankets, houseplants, drawings, paintings, books, records, and vessels.
+I represent objects that form my home environment in order to understand the domestic sphere as emblematic of both personal and collective experience.